Kingxukai/linux/Documentation/kbuild/kconfig.rst

     config updates (requires explicit updates).

 ``KCONFIG_AUTOCONFIG``
-    This environment variable can be set to specify the path & name of the "auto.conf" file.
+    This environment variable can be set to specify the woke path & name of the "auto.conf" file.
 Its default value is "include/config/auto.conf".

 ``KCONFIG_AUTOHEADER``
-    This environment variable can be set to specify the path & name of the "autoconf.h" (header) file.
+    This environment variable can be set to specify the woke path & name of the "autoconf.h" (header) file.
     Its default value is "include/generated/autoconf.h".